lbarbato9/Dipole_Scattering/README.md

 Electric dipoles, on the other hand, can be an interesting solution to explore,especially with high frequencies.
 That is why the analytical model has been implemented so far considering the field irradiated by electric dipoles

+1. Conversion from Mie Scattering to Inward-Outward Representation The Mie scattering has been studied extensively and an explanation of the mathematics behind this problem can be found in the following book : "Julius Adams Stratton.
+Electromagnetic theory, volume 33.
+John Wiley & Sons, 2007".
+Starting from this theory the problem was reformulated considering the field as a superposition of progressive and regressive waves : "Giuseppe Ruello and Riccardo Lattanzi.
+Scattering from spheres: A new look into an old problem.
+Electronics, 10(2):216, 2021".

+2. Our contribution fits in the middle.
+Because the analytical method allows us to model the phenomenon of fields inside spherical geometries leaving out the Mie coefficients and using engineering parameters such as impedances and reflection coefficients.Considering this conversion we introduced an electric dipole as a field source and implemented everything on MATLAB.
+We used as startint point the following papers : "Jorge R Zurita-S´anchez.
+Anapole due to a tangentially polarized dipole near a sub- wavelength sphere: Inhibition and enhancement of spontaneous emission.
+Physical Review A, 104(5):053524, 2021." & "R Ruppin.
+Decay of an excited molecule near a small metal sphere.
+The Journal of Chemical Physics, 76(4):1681–1684, 1982."

+3.The convalidation of the results has been done comparing our simulation with the ones coming from a numerical solver.